AccessAbility Services

 • students with energy limitations that require a particular schedule

-Students with disabilities may request to enroll in a less than full-time courseload as an academic adjustment to accommodate their disability under the Americans with Disabilities Act of 1990 and the regulations accompanying Section 504 of the Rehabilitation Act of 1973.
+Students with disabilities may request to enroll in a less than full-time course load as an academic adjustment to accommodate their disability under federal law.
 On a case-by-case basis this accommodation may be approved.
-Students are strongly encouraged to discuss full-time courseload requirements with their academic advisor and a financial aid counselor prior to requesting a reduced courseload.
+Students are strongly encouraged to discuss full-time course load requirements with their academic advisor and a financial aid counselor prior to requesting a reduced course load.

 Testing Accommodations